About Survivor's R Us

 Founded in March of 2017, Survivor's R Us (SRU) is a not-for-profit charity and benevolent institution that supports survivors of domestic violence, homelessness and unemployment.

 We are not affiliated with any other organisations and do not receive any funding from other sources.
-All money that we receive in sales and donations goes directly back into the day-to-day running of the charity.
+All of our staff are volunteers.
+100% of the money received in sales, grants and donations goes directly back into the day-to-day running of the charity.

 We will give help to anybody.
 Regardless of race, gender, age, religion or sexual orientation.
 The harm of domestic violence, homelessness and unemployment does not discriminate choosing its victims, so the treatment and support to cure it must match.
 If you or someone you know needs help, we want to provide that support.

 We offer free professional counselling services, maintain a discount food warehouse we call "The Pantry" and have an op-shop that sells both pre-loved items and made on-site items by our wonderful volunteers in our design team.

 We also supply dignity bags, children’s toys and donate household furniture for families who have nothing or have lost everything.

 We hate food waste.
 Together with our supporters, we aim to reduce food wastage through food reclamation efforts.
 With their help, we try to find a new home for our supporter's supply and donations of food that would otherwise be discarded.
 This food could be close to its End of Shelf-life date or B-grade fruit & vegetables that stores deem unsuitable for their shelves.

 The team at Survivor’s R Us is completely made up of volunteers as well as people from the Workforce Australia program.

 Workforce Australia and other work placement services provide us with essential volunteer staff to help give back to our community while gaining basic skills, confidence, and excellent work experience to help them gain paid employment.
 Or just for their own personal well-being and mental health.

 What is the motivation that drives Survivor's R Us?